 In other words, strong leaders show little empathy and accept the notion that social inequality is both natural and morally acceptable.

-Sherman was asked whether he thought his work suggested that someone like Donald Trump, Barack Obama or Goldman Sachs CEO Lloyd Blankfein, all men who have many people reporting to them, had low levels of cortisol, a high degree of testosterone, a low degree of empathy and an acceptance of inequality.
+Sherman was asked whether he thought his work suggested that someone like Donald Trump, Barack Obama or Goldman Sachs CEO Lloyd Blankfein, all men who have many people reporting to them, had low levels of cortisol, a high degree of testosterone, a small degree of empathy and acceptance of inequality.

 However, Sherman rightly refused to hypothesize outside of the group he studied.

 The 78 leaders in his testosterone study mostly came from under-the-radar public sector jobs like the military, law enforcement, and government agencies, plus some industry executives who serviced public companies.

 “It’d be good to make that extension, but it’s going a little beyond our sample,” he says.
 “Most of the people we studied are not in the public sphere.”

 But the latest research is crystal clear about one thing: Stress inhibits the benefits of testosterone.

 While many causes of stress, like a crumbling stock market, the death of a loved one or a natural disaster, are beyond our control, we can work on ways to manage stress, E.g., exercise, meditation and taking time off from work.

 Our employers can assist us by offering generous leave and vacation policies and stress-reduction programs.